- Hunger in NYC

 - Restaurant Partners

-The examination of long-term issues that surround hunger is the natural extension of City Harvest's work rescuing food.
-For many of the people we serve, healthy food is often unavailable or unaffordable in their communities.
+The examination of long-term issues that surround hunger is a natural extension of City Harvest’s work rescuing food.
+For many people that City Harvest serves, healthy food is unavailable and unaffordable in their communities.
 Diseases related to poor nutrition are often concentrated in neighborhoods where demand for emergency food is greatest.

-City Harvest partners with those who are directly affected by hunger and diet-related diseases to address their underlying causes.
-Our food rescue work has expanded to include strategic initiatives to provide nutrition education, increase the availability of produce, and build the capacity of our agency network.
-We are also working to influence how government food programs are managed and funded in order to alleviate and prevent hunger.
+City Harvest partners with residents that are directly affected by hunger and diet-related diseases to address the underlying causes.
+Our food rescue work has expanded to include programs which provide nutrition education, increase the availability of produce, and build the capacity of our agency network.
+We also work to advocate on behalf of low-income New Yorkers to promote local, state and federal anti-hunger policies and programs.